SOE - Professional Studies in Education Graduate Programs

 • Work to further develop you as an uplifting, empathetic, and inclusive educator so you can create an environment where all students are able to discover their true selves.

-Because teachers are the strongest influence in a child’s life, we:
+Because you are one of the strongest influences in a child’s life, we:

 • Equip you with practical life-long skills;